 The signal for an illegal touch on a kick is directed by pointing both hands to the shoulders, up and down signaling a touch.
 The referee will also point to the side of the offending team, always the kicking team, by using an outstretched arm.

 - An athlete of the kicking team recovers the ball before it goes 10 yards, or meets the restraining line.

-- A player from the kicking team steps out of bounds and then is the first to touch the kick.
+- A player from the kicking team steps out of bounds and then is the first to touch the kick after returning in bounds.

-- The ball on an onside kick hits a player of the kicking team before traveling 10 yards.
+- During an onside kick, the ball hits a player of the kicking team before traveling 10 yards.

 Similar Penalties To Illegal Touching of a Kick